Min-max harmonic maps and a new characterization of conformal eigenvalues: Introduction

 By standard topological arguments, the boundary conditions imposed on $F\in \widetilde{\Gamma}_n(M)$ force the existence of a map $F_y$ in the family with zero average $\int_M F_y=0\in \mathbb{R}^{n+1}$, so that the Dirichlet energies $E(F_y)$ satisfy

 In particular, since the Dirichlet energy is a conformal invariant, it follows that the maximal eigenvalue $\Lambda_1(M,[g])$ is bounded above by an associated {\em min-max energy}

 similar to the classical conformal volume bounds of Li and Yau \cite{LiYau}.
 For technical reasons clarified below, we do not work directly with $\widetilde{\mathcal E_n}$, but introduce a related min-max energy $\mathcal E_n\leqslant \widetilde{\mathcal E_n}$, defined via a relaxation of Ginzburg-Landau type, see~\eqref{GL:example} below.
-For $n>5$, our first result confirms that these min-max energies $\mathcal{E}_n$ are achieved as the energies of harmonic maps to $\mathbb{S}^n$. \begin{theorem} Let $n>5$.
+For $n>5$, our first result confirms that these min-max energies $\mathcal{E}_n$ are achieved as the energies of harmonic maps to $\mathbb{S}^n$.
+Crucially, by virtue of the min-max construction, these maps also come with natural bounds on their \emph{energy index}--i.e., their Morse index as critical points of the energy functional. \begin{theorem} Let $n>5$.
 Then for any Riemannian surface $(M,g)$, there exists a harmonic map $\Psi_n:M\to \mathbb{S}^n$ such that

 whose energy index $\ind_E(\Psi_n)$ satisfies

 \end{theorem}

 Note that the right hand side of~\eqref{Ebound:eq} does not depend on $n$.
 Therefore, it makes sense to study the behavior of this inequality as $n$ becomes large.
 Our second result is the following, showing that \eqref{Ebound:eq} becomes an equality for $n$ sufficiently large.